What is CECL?

-Modular, open, adaptive architectures such as SAS® Expected Credit Loss more readily fit the reality that banks live in today.
+CECL solutions that use a modular, open, adaptive architecture such as the SAS® Solution for CECL more readily fit the reality that banks and credit unions live in today.
 They provide for more efficient, dynamic and sustainable solutions.
 And given that CECL is non-prescriptive about the approach used it provides the most readily flexible approach to addressing the evolving accounting standards and other regulatory compliance requirements.

 Tom Kimner leads the Risk Marketing and Operations area within the Risk Research and Quantitative Solutions division at SAS.
 He is responsible for executing the overall marketing plan for risk management solutions as well as coordinating risk priorities and operations on a global basis.
 Prior to joining SAS, Kimner spent the bulk of his career at Fannie Mae in various senior management roles spearheading corporate initiatives to more effectively manage credit and financial risk.
 He also worked for a housing and finance regulatory agency and a Washington think tank.
 Kimner has testified before the Financial Services Committee of the US House of Representatives and regularly speaks at risk conferences and other SAS-hosted events.

 - Article Risk data infrastructure: Staying afloat on the regulatory floodWhat are the challenges of a risk data infrastructure and how can they be addressed?
 Here's what you need to know to build an effective enterprise risk and finance reporting warehouse that will effectively address compliance requirements.